Road tax

 Road tax, known by various names around the world, is a tax which has to be paid on, or included with, a motorised vehicle to use it on a public road.

 National implementations

 Australia

+Road tax in Australia was a charge calculated on a per ton, per mile basis on goods vehicles until the Razorback Blockade which occurred in April 1979.
+Road tax was abolished in response to the blockade and was replaced by fuel excise and changes to the vehicle registration costs.

 All states and territories require an annual vehicle registration fee to be paid in order to use a vehicle on public roads; the cost of which varies from state to state and is dependent on the type of vehicle.
 The fee is known colloquially as 'rego' (pronounced with a soft g, short for registration).
 Queensland road tax is based on the number of cylinders or rotors the vehicle's engine has.
 There is also a small traffic improvement fee.
 New South Wales road tax is paid based on the vehicle's tare weight.

 Belgium

 Passenger cars pay a registration fee based on the engine displacement and power output (degressive towards 2014 (66% in 2012, 33% in 2013, 0% in 2014) and environmental criteria such as CO_{2} g/km output (increasingly towards 2014).
 The more CO_{2} g/km the car produces, the higher the fee will be.

 Every year, the plate number owner has to pay the annual road tax contribution.
 This tax is based on the engine displacement (0-799cc = fiscal HP 4, above 800cc each 200cc is one class higher).
 Due to CO_{2}-based regulations, diesel cars with above average displacement (>2,000cc) are favoured, and petrol cars with bigger displacements are put at a disadvantage).
 A supplementary annual fee has to be paid for cars that run on LPG/CNG (0-799cc: €84/year, 800–2,499cc; €148/year and >2,500cc: €208/year) to compensate financial loss for the state due to the absence of excise at the pump.